-Impatiens are great plants if you want loads of color with little effort.
-Most commonly, impatiens come in softer pastel shades, but some tropical species come in warm colors like yellow, coral, and orange as well.
+Impatiens provide loads of color with little effort in shady places in the garden.
+Most commonly, impatiens come in softer pastel shades, but some species come in warm colors like yellow, coral, and orange as well.
+Some varieties also offer double flowers that look almost like mini roses.
 With their quick growth habit, impatiens are great fillers for both garden beds and containers.
 The soft color palette allows them to blend well with pretty much anything.

 Impatiens Care Must-Knows

-You might think there would be some catch with a plant this floriferous and easy to grow—but there isn't!
-An important thing to remember, however, is that impatiens are tropical plants.
-Once the first frost comes, your impatiens will turn to mush, so if you are planning on overwintering some indoors, make sure to bring in any pots or take any cuttings before the temperatures get too low.
+These beautiful plants are easy to grow but an important thing to remember, however, is that impatiens are tropical plants.
+Once the first frost comes, your impatiens will turn to mush.
+You can overwinter them indoors, though.
+If you'd like to do so, make sure to bring in any pots or take any cuttings before the temperatures get too low.

 When you are planting impatiens, give them rich, well-drained soils.
-In containers, any general-purpose potting media will do.
-In the ground, if you have heavy clays, it is best to add some organic matter like compost or peat moss to loosen it up and add nutrients.
+In containers, any general-purpose potting mix will do.
+In the ground, if you have heavy clay, add some organic matter like compost to loosen it up and add nutrients.
 Impatiens are not very tolerant of drought, and during long dry spells the plants will quickly wilt.
 Luckily, they are very quick to bounce back once watered.
-So if you see an impatiens that looks beyond hope, give it some water and watch—in a very short time, its will look good as new.
+So if you see an impatiens that looks beyond hope, give it some water and watch; it will look good as new in no time.

-There are a few things to watch for and to be aware of when growing impatiens.
-Recently, a major problem has been a nasty fungus called downy mildew.
+There are a few things to watch for when growing impatiens.
+Recently, a fungus called downy mildew has been particularly devastating.
 Downy mildew can be tricky to identify in the early stages.
 It typically begins by causing leaves to yellow and drop off or die.
 Eventually, this can become more dramatic, and portions of the leaves will erratically become brown and dead.
-You can identify downy mildew by finding their trademark downy white spores on the undersides of leaves.
-Downy mildew is a tricky disease to control, so the best way to avoid it is to choose resistant varieties when planting.
+You can identify downy mildew by their trademark downy white spores on the undersides of leaves.
+Downy mildew is difficult to control once it has appeared, so the best way to avoid it is to choose resistant varieties when planting.
 If you do find powdery mildew, destroying the plants and any debris around the plants to prevent it from infecting any other plants is the best course of action.

-Because of the devastating affects of downy mildew on such an important horticultural crop, there has been quite a bit of research on new hybrids.
-Many of these new hybrids are more similar to new guinea impatiens, which are not affected by powdery mildew.
+The downy mildew problem has resulted in quite a bit of research on breeding resistant varieties.
+Many of these new varieties are more similar to New Guinea impatiens, which are not affected by the disease.
 This has created some beautiful new cultivars, many of which boast the best of both worlds, including larger plants, more sun tolerance, and disease resistance.
 Be sure to look for these disease-resistant varieties as you shop for plants in the spring.